kelvin416/MyBudgetApp/README.md

 # MyBudgetApp

-Welcome to MyBudgetApp, a simple yet powerful budget management application designed to help users track their expenses, manage their finances, and achieve their financial goals effectively.
+### Welcome to MyBudgetApp, a simple yet powerful budget management application designed to help users track their expenses, manage their finances, and achieve their financial goals ### effectively.

-Overview
+## Overview
+### MyBudgetApp is built with the goal of providing users with an intuitive interface to input their expenses, categorize spending, and generate insightful reports.

+## Key Features
+### **Expense Tracking**:

 ## The app is used by the user to create allocation of items to be budgeted.
 ### The user is able to create a new account or login.